sweemeng/lolshield-data-bar-display/README.txt

 - see the lolshield lights up!!!!

 The reason you need to add a S, because arduino detect S to reset the number receive.

+TODO
+- Fix the issue where once serial connection close, all the display led is off